Portland’s exploding Liberty Bell

 The focus on Schrunk stemmed from an incident in 1955 when he was the Sherrif of Multnomah County, which includes the city of Portland.
 Schrunk and his deputies raided an illegal gambling and after-hours drinking joint.
 They arrested a few drunks but none of the proprietors.
 Crime boss Big Jim Elkins, who ran the club in question, testified that a manager put $500 in an envelope and left it outside the club.
 The envelope disappeared.
 The joint continued operating.
 The implication: in Portland, Oregon, law enforcement is in the pocket of organized crime.

-Schrunk denied all accusations and then went on to fail a Secret Service lie-detector test, walking out mid-test and decrying it as a fishing expedition.
+Schrunk denied all accusations and then went on to fail a Secret Service polygraph test, walking out mid-test and decrying it as a fishing expedition.
 Lead Senate counsel Robert F. Kennedy traveled to Portland to testify against the mayor before a grand jury.
 Despite Kennedy’s charm offensive, the hometown jury acquitted their mayor of all bribery charges.

-If the mayor was, as Kennedy and the Senate suspected, under the undue influence of organized crime, did he try to break from that influence in 1970 as part of his efforts to clean up the city?
+If the mayor was, as Kennedy and the Senate contested, under the undue influence of organized crime, did he try to break from that influence in 1970 as part of his efforts to clean up the city?
 It takes only a short conspiratorial journey to believe the Liberty Bell bombing was not a war protest but a loud and clear message of intimidation from the mafia to Schrunk: You’re not cleaning us up.
 We can blow you up.
 And we can blow up your house, too.

 Though Schrunk beat the rap, the racketeering specter would haunt him throughout his tenure.